Goodmayes railway station: Historic

 Down trains ran at 17, 37 and 57 minutes past the hour Mondays-Saturdays between 05:17 and 23:37 with additional trains in the rush hour.
 On Sundays the trains ran at 19 and 49 minutes past the hour.
 Overnight there were two trains to Shenfield, one train to Chelmsford and one train to Southend Victoria.
 All of these trains originated at Liverpool Street and called at all stations.

 Up trains ran at 06, 26 and 46 minutes past the hour Mondays-Saturdays between 05:06 and 23:46 with additional trains in the rush hour.
 On Sundays the trains ran at 16 and 46 minutes past the hour.
 Overnight there were two trains from Southend Victoria, one train from Shenfield and one train from Chelmsford.
 These all called at all stations from their point of origin to Liverpool Street.

-Today all services from Goodmayes are operated by Elizabeth line.
-From 6 November 2022 the frequency and calling points are: